August 21, 2018

-The same branding best practices espoused in the business world pertain to nonprofits as well, yet nonprofits are in an even better position to use brand identity and values to differentiate themselves from their competition.
+The good news is, the same branding best practices that work in the business world work for non-profits as well.
+And non-profits are arguably in a better position to use their brand identity and values to stand out from their competitors.

 Nonprofit Competition and Opportunity

-With personalization tactics and innovative giving platforms emerging online, non-profits have more resources than ever to reach donors and supporters.
-Improved technology, innovation and optimization are several reasons Americans have been steadily increasing online donations in recent years.
+More options are emerging for non-profits to connect online too.
+Innovative giving platforms and personalization tactics are there to help organizations reach donors and supporters.
+That improved technology, innovation, and optimization are several reasons Americans have been steadily increasing online donations in recent years.

 Key for Nonprofits: Clear, Purposeful Mission and Vision

-As for directly competing with similar nonprofit organizations for a shared target audience, those nonprofits who can effectively align their brand identity with their core values will excel past those that can’t.
+As for standing out alongside other nonprofits, those nonprofits who can effectively align their brand identity with their core values will excel past those who can’t.